ATMartin/openkittens/README.md

 It's for a good cause - MOAR KITTIES!

+* Please note - I'm not affiliated with these groups.
+I just know they do awesome work.

 ## BIG Thanks
 - @heyItsOlivia & the [OpenPuppies](https://github.com/heyitsolivia/secretpuppies) project
 - [Imgur](http://www.imgur.com) for making gif compilation fast & easy.